FelixSchladt/Micropython-SSD1306-GFX/README.md

 ### This project includes

-- GFX pixel drawing functions for basic shapes (circle, rectangle, lines, frames, ~~triangles~~)
+- GFX pixel drawing functions for basic shapes (circle, rectangle, lines, frames, triangles)
 - Easy setup of an I2C / SPI connection to the display
 - Examples

 ## Warning

 This project was written just **for fun and personal use**.
-Altough depreciated [Adafruits's GFX Library](https://github.com/adafruit/micropython-adafruit-gfx/blob/master/gfx.py) provides probably the better performance
+Altough depreciated [Adafruits's GFX Library](https://github.com/adafruit/micropython-adafruit-gfx/blob/master/gfx.py) probably provides the better performance

 ## Installation